Techtonica/curriculum/express-js/server-side-project.md

 1. Build a new folder .
 2. Use Git and GitHub for version control.
 3. Update the readme with your pair—include both of your names in the readme, and, give your project a license and a Hello World.
-4. Integrate with EJS and byild a simple home page.
+4. Integrate with EJS and build a simple home page.

 **Second step**
 Wireframe Time